f2k5/f2k5.github.io/README.md

-# Portfolio: f2k5.github.io
+# About

-Finally gave my portfolio a complete fresh look.
+As the repository name suggests, this is my portfolio hosted in GitHub Pages.
+Finally gave my portfolio a <em>complete</em> fresh look and redesign.
+It was fun working on it.
+You can see it here: https://f2k5.github.io/

 ## Built with